DimitarAtanassov/arc-model-lab/docs/end-to-end-testing.md

 - [usage.md](usage.md): the endpoints in detail.
-- Scoring and experiments end to end: `docs/end-to-end-testing.md` in the arc-eval-service repository.
-Experiments call back into this service over `POST /v1/inference:run`, so start arc-model-lab first.
+- Scoring and experiments end to end: `docs/end-to-end-testing.md` in the arc-eval-service repository. arc-platform orchestrates the two services, so start arc-model-lab first.